kd8bny/blog/content/posts/session_inhibit/index.md

 ## Add a little QoL

 Using bash aliases we can make this a little more straight forward for the workflow.
-Place these 2 lines in your `.bashrc`, `.zshrc` etc etc.
+Place these 2 lines in your `.bashrc`, `.zshrc` etc. etc.

 ```sh
 alias block='systemd-inhibit --no-ask-password --what=idle --who="me" --why="cuz I said so" sh & disown; export INHIBIT_PID=$!'